Jai0212/Koach-Sample-Project/README.md

 # Koach Sample Project

-A CNN using the **MNIST dataset** to identify the number from its image with an accuracy of **99.16%**, created in Python using TensorFlow.
+A CNN using the **MNIST dataset** to identify the number from its image with an accuracy of **99.18%**, created in Python using TensorFlow.

 ## Model Architecture
-* Input Convolutional Layer
-* Pooling Layer
 * Convolutional Layer
 * Pooling Layer
+* Batch Normalization
+* Dropout Layer
 * Flattening Layer
-* Dense Layer to combine everything
-* Output Dense Layer
+* Dense Layer

 ### Adam Optimizer:
 * Learning Rate: 0.001